thingsboard/thingsboard.github.io/docs/user-guide/install/docker-compose-setup.md

 layout: docwithnav
 assignees:
 - ashvayka
-title: Cluster setup
+title: Cluster setup with Docker Compose
-description: ThingsBoard IoT platform cluster setup guide
+description: ThingsBoard IoT platform cluster setup with Docker Compose guide

 ---

 * TOC
 {:toc}

-This guide will help you to setup ThingsBoard in cluster mode.
+This guide will help you to setup ThingsBoard in cluster mode using Docker Compose tool.
-For simplicity, we will use docker-compose tool to setup our cluster.

 ## Prerequisites